Parametric solutions of turbulent incompressible flows in OpenFOAM via the proper generalised decomposition

-where the dependence of the modes on $\bx$ and $\bmu$ is omitted for the sake of readability.
-For the simulations in section~\ref{sc:simulations}, $\eltwo$ norms over the spatial and parametric domains have been considered for the normalisation step. \end{remark}
+The PGD-ROM strategy described in this section relies on the construction of a separated approximation $(\upgd^n, \ppgd^n)$ of the velocity and pressure fields and a separated representation of any additional variable introduced by the employed turbulence model.
+The computation of the former is performed via a PGD solver for the incompressible Navier-Stokes equations, see section~\ref{sc:PGD-RANS}, whereas for the latter a separated formulation of the involved turbulence equations is required.

+Considering the one-equation SA turbulence model introduced in section~\ref{sc:RANS-SA}, a separated representation $\nuTpgd^m$ of the eddy viscosity is obtained from a PGD solver of the SA equation as described in section~\ref{sc:PGD-SA}.
+In addition, a separated representation $\turbNUpgd^q$ of the turbulent viscosity is devised in section~\ref{sc:PGD-nuT} exploiting its relation with the eddy viscosity.
+It is worth noticing that this framework is general and could be adapted to other descriptions of turbulence by devising separated representations of the involved variables via appropriately defined PGD solvers of the equations in the turbulence model.

-It is worth noticing that the final number of modes needed for the PGD approximations, denoted by the super-indexes $n$ and $m$ in~\eqref{eq:sep-increment}, is not known \emph{a priori} and is in general different for the flow variables and the eddy viscosity.
-More precisely, the number of terms in the PGD expansion is automatically determined by the algorithm which ends the enrichment procedure when a user-defined stopping criterion is fulfilled.
-Classical definitions of the stopping criterion include the relative amplitude of the last computed mode with respect to the first one or to the sum of all previosuly computed terms~\cite{Tsiolakis-TGSOH-20}.
+The global set of variables involved in the PGD approximation of the RANS-SA equations is thus $(\upgd^n, \ppgd^n)$, $\nuTpgd^m$ and $\turbNUpgd^q$.
+As classical in PGD~\cite{Chinesta-Keunings-Leygue}, each variable is constructed as a sum of separable modes, each being the product of functions that depend on either the spatial or one of the parametric variables $\mu_j, \ j=1,\ldots,M$.
+For the sake of simplicity, only space, $\bx$, and parameters, $\bmu$, are henceforth separated.
+It is worth noticing that the final number of modes needed for the PGD approximations, denoted by the super-indexes $n$ for the velocity and the pressure, $m$ for the eddy viscosity and $q$ for the turbulent viscosity, is not known \emph{a priori} and, in general, it is different for each of the involved variables.
+More precisely, the number of terms in the PGD expansion is automatically determined by the algorithm which stops the enrichment procedure when a user-defined stopping criterion is fulfilled~\cite{Chinesta-Keunings-Leygue}.
+Classical definitions of this stopping criterion include the relative amplitude of the last computed mode with respect to the first one or to the sum of all previously computed terms~\cite{Tsiolakis-TGSOH-20}.